Gabriele Rubini: Sporting career

 Returning to Italy in 2007 he played for Rovigo in the Super 10 league, and from 2008, first in Series A, then in Excellence with Lazio until a ligament injury ended his sporting career in 2011.

 Meanwhile, he had trained as a chef with an international course from which had graduated in 2010.

 He's been a television presenter until 2019, when he abandoned DMAX for personal reasons.

+As of March 2024, Rubini is under investigation by the Public Prosecutor's Office of Rome, as suspected of incitement to racial hatred and defamation.

+In May 2024 he was assaulted by an unidentified group of six men.
+He blamed Zionists.